Luca9862/ChessEngineStudy_Koivisto/README.md

 <img src="./results/0,1/Koivisto_Berserk/score_graph_koiv_bers_tesi.png" alt="output_example">

 ### reg_log
 It is a script for logistic regression and the construction of a predictive model on games played by the Koivisto chess engine.
-The program outputs a ROC curve, indicating the model's accuracy, along with a confusion matrix.
+The program outputs a ROC curve, indicating the model's accuracy, along with a confusion matrix and precision-recall curve.
 For logistic regression, the outcome of the game has been chosen as the dependent variable:
 - 1 in case of victory
 - 0 in case of defeat/draw